-ARCHITECTURAL HISTORIAN & PROJECT SOLUTIONS STRATEGIST
+ARCHITECTURAL HISTORIAN & COMMUNITY SOLUTIONS STRATEGIST

 Regarded as one of the top professionals in the US.
 Under James' direction, the restoration of Main Street Railroad Station, in Richmond, Virginia, was awarded the Restoration Project of the Year.
 While specializing in restoration and the re-use of historic structures, James has also completed projects for museums, universities, schools, cultural arts centers, educational nature centers, churches, public parks, memorial fountains, hospitality, residences, federal, state, and local governments, and private residences.